charbelraffoul/ada-website/index.md

 </section>

 <p class="ds-lead">
-  From this point onward, our study focuses exclusively on the period from
+  For this analysis, we zoom in on the period from
   <strong>January 2000 to April 1, 2020</strong>.
 All sector and industry level
   analyses, as well as the identification of oil price shocks, are conducted within this time window.
 This choice reflects both data availability and the